Algorithmic Shadow Spectroscopy: Discussion and Conclusion

 Shadow spectroscopy has numerous natural applications ranging from high-energy physics to materials science to modelling molecular systems.
 In fact, we identify quantum chemistry as a sweet spot for our approach: popular VQE algorithms typically suffer from grave performance deficiencies for quantum chemistry Hamiltonians such as astronomical sampling (circuit repetition) costs, barren plateaus and relatively deep circuit depths required -- extracting the spectrum additionally requires computing excited states which exacerbates these drawbacks.
-Furthermore, the near-term-friendly variant of classical shadows is extremely powerful but is limited to estimating only local Pauli operators: It has been thought that quantum chemistry (and fermionic) applications will not benefit from the technique significantly.
-Our work is thus a major enabler since by construction in shadow spectroscopy chemical systems are one of the most convenient to work with: we prove analytically and demonstrate numerically that local Pauli strings give rise to intense signals from which we can estimate energy differences.
+In contrast, we prove analytically and demonstrate experimentally that local Pauli strings give rise to intense signals from which we can estimate energy differences as long as one can prepare good initial states and time evolve them; furthermore, the efficient fermionic shadows-measurement routine is very suitable for shadow spectroscopy for molecular systems~\cite{wanMatchgateShadowsFermionic2022, zhaoFermionicPartialTomography2021}.

-Shadow spectroscopy may also be useful in entanglement spectroscopy~\cite{zache2022}, where the transition energies in a learned ``entanglement Hamiltonian'' correspond to the entanglement spectrum of a subsystem.
+Shadow spectroscopy may also be useful in entanglement spectroscopy~\cite{kokail2021entanglement,zache2022}, where the transition energies in a learned ``entanglement Hamiltonian'' correspond to the entanglement spectrum of a subsystem.
 Our method may provide a way of observing that spectrum experimentally with many fewer measurements.

-We believe the present approach will be a major enabler for practical quantum advantage both on NISQ devices as well as on early fault-tolerant quantum computers due to its versatility, efficiency and practicality.
+We believe the present approach can be a major enabler for practical quantum advantage both on NISQ devices as well as on early fault-tolerant quantum computers due to its versatility, efficiency and practicality.
 Furthermore, the present approach motivates deeper questions: can one find more direct ways to analyse time-dependence from classical shadows circumventing the intermediate step of estimating expected values of Pauli operators?
-In the present work we resorted to local Pauli strings and found that in all examples up to 3-local Pauli strings gave rise to sufficiently informative signals about low-lying energy transitions in practice.
-While one can further increase the number of observables by considering $4$-local Pauli strings and beyond one may, in principle, even directly analyse time dependence of the classical shadows.
+In the present work we resorted to local Pauli strings and found that in all examples up to 3-local Pauli strings gave rise to sufficiently informative signals about low-lying energy transitions in practice (which we verified up to 100 qubits).